 - Baie des Tortues (Turtle Bay) – South Province.
 Visually very impressive and striking grove of the rare Araucaria luxurians trees at the beach.

 - Nekoro dry forest – North Province.
 One of the best remaining stands of New Caledonian dry forest with an area of 251 ha.
 Contains one of the largest populations of the beautiful Captaincookia margaretae

 - Pindai dry forest – North Province.
 Very valuable relic of dry forest.
 This virgin stand has an area of just 2 ha but it contains 53 species of trees and shrubs, most of them – endemic to New Caledonia.

 - Riviere Bleue rainforest – South Province.
 Remnant of New Caledonian rainforest which grows on ultrabasic rocks.
 Contains large amount of unique species of plants – more than 400 species are endemic to New Caledonia.
-Here lives the densest population of unique kagu bird (Rhynochetos jubatus).
+Here lives the densest population of the unique kagu bird (Rhynochetos jubatus).

 - Tiae dry forest (Tiéa dry forest) - near Pouembout, North Province.
 One of the last remaining stands of New Caledonian dry forest, also one of the last stands of one of the most beautiful flowering plants - Ixora margaretae, known also as Captaincookia margaretae.

 Other natural landmarks

 - Cœur de Voh – North Province.
 Bog with an area of 4 ha.
 The shape of this bog is amazing: it is a perfect stylized heart form, what has turned this bog into a well known attraction.

 - Grand Kaori, Parc Provinciel de la Riviere Bleue – South Province.
 Possibly the largest known tree in New Caledonia.
 This kauri tree (Agathis lanceolata) is 40 m tall, with diameter 2.7 m at breast height (circumference approximately 8.5 m).
 There are tales that in earlier times diameter of kauri trees in New Caledonia reached even 7 m (circumference – 22 m).